Getting Personal With Christianity 3

 Talking about religion can be hard for Christians in today's climate of personalized Gods.
-It seems as though each person is suppose to clam up about anything to do with Christ but talk about every other god!
+It seems as though each person is suppose to shut-up about anything to do with Christ but talk about every other god!

 It almost seems as if our society has become anti-Christ!
 Of course society is anti-Christ--anti-Jesus specifically!
 The name of the Savior is taboo to speak in public unless someone is blaspheming it in some way!